Guides for Brides logo

 This beautiful symbolic gesture provides a wonderful keepsake of your wedding day.
 You can have your own handfasting cords with your choice of colours and fabrics such as string, ribbon or even jewellery.
 However, the material should probably be significant to you.
 Don't be afraid to get creative and be unique!

-Also, you can choose the kind of knot you wish to tie your hands into.
-Knots can carry a different symbolic meaning, for example, Infinity Knots, Fisherman’s Knots, and Trinity Knots.
+For additional meaning, you can choose the kind of knot you wish to tie your hands into.
+Knots can carry a different symbolic meaning, for example, Infinity Knots, Fisherman's Knots, and Trinity Knots.
 So, see which of these fits you and your partner best!

 Jumping the broom Alternative Wedding Ceremony Tradition Cariad Celebrant